Investing in New York City Real Estate

 Imagine this; it’s currently baseball season, so you take a seat to watch your favorite team.
 The star player is at the plate, and as he gets ready to hit, you see he’s holding a cricket bat.
 Of course, this scenario is ridiculous, but that’s how experienced investors see many new arrivals in the NYC investing game.
 They’re playing the right game but with the wrong tool.
 Here, the wrong strategy is focusing too much on yield.
 Instead, it’s a capital appreciation that is the main game in this city.

 The yield, or cap rate, is your net cash flow divided by your purchase price.
 As a beginner investor, it’s natural to think this is what matters most.
 In this city, it has historically been 3%-4%.
 Much lower than yields across the country.
-For instance, multi-family properties in Atlanta and Chicago are about 4.75% at the low end and over 6% in Indianapolis, according to a study done by Cushman.
+Multi-family properties in Atlanta and Chicago are about 4.75% at the low end and over 6% in Indianapolis, according to one study.

 Many cities offer a higher yield, making rents an attractive source of steady income.
 However, despite the high rents commanded in New York City, this is not the primary factor generating returns and naturally leading to the question: why invest in New York City?
 After all, an investment in the ten-year Treasury note currently has a 3% yield.
 But this has been an unusually low period for rates.